OctopusDeploy/docs/docs/getting-started/first-deployment/define-the-deployment-process.md

 8. Click **SAVE**.

-You have created your first deployment process.
-Next, we'll create a release and deploy it.

 :::success
 Learn more about [defining a deployment process](/docs/projects/deployment-process/index.md).
 :::

-With the deployment process defined, it is time to test it out.
-The next step will walk you through [creating and deploying a release](/docs/getting-started/first-deployment/create-and-deploy-a-release.md).
+You have created your first deployment process.
+Next, we'll [create a release and deploy it](/docs/getting-started/first-deployment/create-and-deploy-a-release.md).